LeoLeiva-dev/Portfolio/README.md

 # Portfolio Web - Leonardo Leiva

-Personal developer portfolio built with Laravel to showcase my projects, skills and experience as a web developer.
+Personal developer portfolio built with Laravel to showcase my projects, technical skills and experience as a web developer.

+This project represents my journey as a developer, applying modern web development practices with Laravel and related technologies.

 ## 🚀 Technologies